-- Enrichment courses may be started during the fourth or the next to last year of enrollment, with required courses completed during the fifth or the graduation year. - A single semester option may be completed in the fall or spring semester. - Students may be eligible for federal financial aid but must consult with the financial aid director for specific information. - Institutional gift aid will not be made available to Fifth Year Option students.
+- Enrichment courses may be started during fourth or next to last year of enrollment, with required courses completed during fifth or graduation year. - · A single semester option may be completed in fall or spring semester. - Students may be eligible for federal financial aid see financial aid director for details. - Institutional gift aid will not be made available to Fifth Year Option students.

-Approval will be by the CSAEB; CSAEB may choose to appoint a subcommittee to pre-review all proposals and recommend action before voting by the entire committee.
+Approval will be by the CSAEB; CSAEB may choose to appoint a sub-committee to pre-review all proposals and recommend action before voting by the entire committee.